How to access your Twitter data

 - Enter your password and click Confirm.

-On Twitter for Android or iPhone:
+On the Twitter for iOS or Android app:

 - Go to your account settings.